DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 - FM input jack (can be set as linear Through-Zero FM, or as Phase Modulation), accepting voltages into -5V/+5V range.
 - MIX output jack (audio, mono, -5V/+5V, polyphonic).
 - Discrete A, B, C, and D output jacks (audio, mono, -5V/+5V range, post-/pre-joystick / mix envelope, polyphonic).
-- Each oscillator can be frequency modulated by FM ("TZ FM" or "PM", via FM input jack), by internal LFO 1, or by internal LFO 2.
+- Each oscillator can be _frequency modulated_ either by FM ("TZ FM" or "PM", via FM input jack), by internal LFO 1, or by internal LFO 2.
 - 16 programs (a "program" looks as synth preset/patch).
 The first 15 are "factory demos programs", the PROGRAM #16 is INIT.
-All can be altered, saved, and so on.
+All can be altered, saved, recalled...
 - The module is working at any samplerate (recommended, for best results: 44100Hz and above).

 The _VX_ expander module:

 - Designed for VCV Rack 2 application/plugin (v2.6.6, or more recent), either "Free" and "Pro" editions.
 - 3HP wide.
-- To operate, _VX_ expander module must be placed alongside the **right side* of _Vektor_ module, **without space** between them!
+- To operate, _VX_ expander module must be placed alongside the **right side** of _Vektor_ module, **without space** between them!
 - 8 models (GUI theme variants), automatically follow the _Vektor_ module's theme when placed alongside (watch the animation at the top of this page).
 - Follow the _Use dark panels if available_ VCV Rack 2's option (from View menu), inside the module browser (_Aluminium_ for light panels, or _Absolute Night_ for dark panels).
 - Two LFO output jacks (LFO 1, LFO 2), -5V/+5V voltage range.